-If you have contributed less than the limit to your plan, there may still be time!
-You have until December 31 to maximize contributions for 2018, reduce your 2018 taxable income (if you contribute to a Traditional plan), and give a boost to your retirement planning.
+If you have contributed less than the limit to your plan, there may still be time! for 2018, reduce your 2018 taxable income (if you contribute to a Traditional plan), and give a boost to your retirement planning.

 Many employers have added the Roth feature to their employee retirement plans.
 If yours has not, have a chat with your HR department!

-Although the media has popularized the Roth account as tax-free, bear in mind that it is not.
-Roth accounts are merely taxed differently .
+Although the media has popularized the Roth account as tax-free, bear in mind that it is not. .
 Check in with your Certified Financial Planner practitioner to determine whether electing to defer a portion of your salary to on a pre-tax basis or to a Roth account on a post-tax basis would suit your situation better.

 It is health insurance re-enrollment season!
 The annual ritual of picking a health insurance plan is on to us.
 This could be one of your more significant financial decisions for the short term.
 Not only is health insurance expensive, it is only getting more so.

 First, you need to decide whether to subscribe to a traditional plan that has a “low” deductible or to a high deductible option.
 The tradeoff is that the high deductible option has a less expensive premium.
 However, should you have a lot of health issues you might end up spending more.
 High deductible plans are paired with Health Savings Accounts (HSA).